1190 AM

-The following radio stations broadcast on AM frequency 1190 kHz: 1190 AM is a United States and Mexican clear-channel frequency.
-KEX in Portland, Oregon, share Class A status of 1190 kHz.
+The following radio stations broadcast on AM frequency 1190 kHz: 1190 AM is a United States clear-channel frequency.
+KEX in Portland, Oregon, is the dominant Class A station on 1190 kHz.
 WOWO, in Fort Wayne, Indiana, is a former Class A station on this frequency but was reduced to Class B when it downgraded its nighttime power in 1999.
+XEWK-AM, in Guadalajara, Jalisco, is a former class A Mexican station on this frequency but fully migrated to FM in 2021.